daniadelapuenteveliz/dynamo-query-builder-typescript/README.md

 ## KeySchema
-A KeySchema, defines how your PK and SK (optional) are constructed and represented in DynamoDB.
+A KeySchema defines how your PK and SK (optional) are constructed and represented in DynamoDB.
 Both PK and SK share the same structure:

 - name: Actual key name on DynamoDB
 - keys: Ordered string list representing the A#B#C... notation.